 Phonics guide for parents and carers

 At BPS phonics is taught everyday with all Early Years and KS1 children.
-Further phonics support is given to any KS2 pupils who requires it.
-We use the Letters and Sounds phonics programme.
-There are six phonics phases that your child will work through.
-We use the synthetic phonics method of teaching the letter sounds in a way that is fun and multi-sensory.
-Children learn how to use the letter sounds to read and write words.
+Further phonics support is given to any KS2 pupils who require it.
+We use the Unlocking Letters and Sounds phonics programme.
+There are five phonics phases that your child will work through from their time in Reception to Year 2.

 The five basic skills for reading and writing are:

-1. Learning the letter sounds
+- Learning the letter sounds

-2. Learning letter formation
+- Learning letter formation

-3. Blending
+- Blending

-4. Identifying sounds in words
+- Identifying sounds in words

-5. Spelling the tricky words
+- Spelling the common exception words

 Learning the Letter Sounds